sudarshanvankudre/usaco/README.md

 # usaco
-Problems from USACO Training and Contests done for fun \n http://usaco.org/
+Problems from USACO Training and Contests done for fun

+http://usaco.org/